fullstackbeaver/yajsb/README.md

 - [ ] add site generator
 - [ ] handle sitemap.xml
 - [X] add CSS builder
+- [ ] fix bug when save component rendered with default values and has several sub editor -> merge default data with data from page when it makes render
+- [ ] fix save for optional fields
 - [ ] add tests
 - [ ] handle robot.txt
 - [ ] handle published and draft status